penfever/clam/README.md

 ### Vector Quantization Approach

-LLATA also supports a Vector Quantization (VQ) approach that provides additional benefits:
+CLAM Tabular also supports a Vector Quantization (VQ) approach that provides additional benefits:

 1. **Discrete Representation**: VQ maps continuous embeddings to a discrete codebook, creating a more structured latent space.